Budget european airlines

 If you remember anything about these airlines remember you must follow the rules.
 Do not expect wiggle room.
 Luggage measurements include everything from the bottom of the wheels to the top of the handles.
 Even a slight excess puts you at risk of being charged an extra fee.
 Remember to check in online before getting to the airport.
 If you’re a non EU passenger flying with Ryanair remember to print out your boarding pass even if you check in online .

 Don’t let the list of warnings scare you off.
-In general it’s all common sense.
+In general with budget european airlines it’s all common sense.
 If you follow the rules you will find the flight on time.
 With a reasonable level of comfort.
 All at a highly reasonable price.
 The rules are all available on the company websites and you have no excuse for not checking the main points.